✨ New Plugin Alert ✨ SleekRank is now available with €50 launch discount

 Support

-When a client says "my TrustPulse stopped showing sales," check the WP-side webhook state instead of asking them to open the dashboard.
+When a client says "my TrustPulse stopped showing sales," check the WP-side webhook state in seconds instead of asking them to share their dashboard.

 Agency owners